The Best Windbreaker Jackets Fully Reviewed

 Material: The Squamish hoody is considered a wind shell setup for any activity from rock climbing to trekking.
 The hoody is lightweight compressible and packable making it perfect for a backpack essential or to hang on your harness or pack as a precaution.
 It has 30-denier wind resistant fabric with a DWR finish to repel water.
-This jacket was made for moving, the athletic fit also has articulated elbows, gusseted underarms, and great breathability so it won’t be clammy or turn into a personal sauna on your run.
-The sleek StormHood has adjustable drawcords for a customized fit, a soft hood brim, and is helmet-compatible.
+If you want something that is simple and easy to pack no matter what you plan to do while you are outside, then you’ll love everything that this jacket has to offer.

 It is not a top pick for high aerobic activities like running or biking, but for backcountry skiing, hiking, climbing, backpacking, or peak bagging it is a great versatile jacket with so many applications.
 This jacket is not designed as a rain jacket, it will repel a light drizzle but a full rain for a longer period of time will leave you wet and cranky.
 The last downside is the features, it only has a small chest pocket to fold into, and also does not have underarm vents which is why we do not recommend it for highly aerobic activities.

 - Great for backcountry skiing